jcl2014/nimo-markdown-cv/index.md

 ```
 Nanjing China
 ```
-- More than 15 times
+- More than 15 times between Shanghai and Nanjing
+- Our first 100, 200 days